 Addressing the financial impact on physicians

 We know our members are rightfully concerned about the impact the pandemic is having on their practice.
 With the federal government announcing a number of programs to support small businesses, we brought in the accounting firm MNP to look at how they apply to physicians in a variety of practice settings.
-Please click here for their analysis, which will be continuously updated as new measures are announced.
+Their analysis will be continuously updated as new measures are announced.

 We continue to work with the PTMAs on this issue as well, along with key stakeholders, such as the Canadian Chamber of Commerce and the Canadian Federation of Independent Business, to share our collective concerns with the federal government.